goruck/home-generative-agent/README.md

 - Short- and long-term memory using semantic search.
 - Automatic summarization of home state to manage LLM context length.

-This integration will set up the `conversation` platform which allows the user to converse with Home Generative Assistant.
+This integration will set up the `conversation` platform which allows the user to directly converse with Home Generative Assistant.

 ## Example Use Cases
 Create an automation.